PeteSacco/living-in-bliss-chatbot/docs/living-in-bliss-final-manuscript-cleaned.md

 back into healing the body and forward to the spirit.
 We can start with the superficial portion of healing the mind, though.
 Haidt proposes three components to
-well-being: physical, psychological, and social.^33 Physical well-being is enhanced by everything I dis- cussed in the previous chapter.
+well-being: physical, psychological, and social.
+Physical well-being is enhanced by everything I dis- cussed in the previous chapter.
 Exercise, eating right, and other interventions all contribute to your body’s health.